NLnetLabs/kmip2pkcs11/README.md

 ### Intended use case: shielding an application against an untrusted PKCS#11 library

-The use case for which this application is primarily being developed is to enable an application that wishes to make use of a Hardware Security Module (HSM) via a PKCS#11 or KMIP interface to do so without having to load an untrusted 3rd party PKCS#11 library into its process.
+The use case for which this application is primarily being developed is to enable an application that wishes to make use of a Hardware Security Module (HSM) via a PKCS#11 interface to do so without having to load an untrusted 3rd party PKCS#11 library into its process.

 This is particularly important for a Rust application as the PKCS#11 interface exposes the application to code that is likely not protected by the guarantees provided by the Rust compiler, as often PKCS#11 libraries are written in the C language.